-Gardening in February
+Gardening in April

 There is always something to be done in the garden, from brushing the leaves off the lawn to laying new grass seed, but when is the right time of year to be carrying these jobs out...

 Take things steadily – and make time to enjoy your garden.
 After all, it is meant to be a relaxing hobby!